-Any individual, organization, business, or other group may propose a text or Land Use Designation Map amendment to the Comprehensive Plan or an amendments to Title 14, Snohomish Municipal Code, the City's Land Use Development Code, by submitting a "docket" application.
+Any individual, organization, business, or other group may propose a text or Land Use Designation Map amendment to the Comprehensive Plan or an amendment to Title 14, Snohomish Municipal Code, the City's Land Use Development Code, by submitting a "docket" application.
 Affected property owners must agree to site-specific map amendment requests.

 The docket process can be used to propose three types of amendments: